borfus/corkboard-server/README.md

 Basic CRUD functionality to store events, pins, and faqs.

-Meant to be used with the "Corkboard" discord bot (still in development).
+Meant to be used with the "Corkboard" discord bot.

 ## Installation
 Set up local Postgres server: